razreg/vacuum-cleaner/README.md

 We were asked to create a simulator for a robotic vacuum cleaner where various algorithms will be tested.
 <ol>
   <li>The first exercise focused on implementing the simulator infrastructure and getting to know C++.</li>
-  <li>The second assignment aimed at adding concurrency and to allowing the simulator to load algorithms as shared objects.</li>
+  <li>The second assignment aimed at adding concurrency and allowing the simulator to load algorithms as shared objects.</li>
   <li>The third exercise's main concern was creating smarter algorithms, to be run against other students'.</li>
-  <li>The fourth and final assignment involved creating a video of the algorithm simulation.</li>
+  <li>The fourth and final assignment involved creating a video of the algorithm simulations.</li>
 </ol>

 All code was written in C++11 for Unix environment (tested on Ubuntu).